Developmental Trauma Disorder Is Not As Complex As It Sounds

 Developmental Trauma Disorder Affects Brain Development

+Developmental traumas are also referred to as Adverse Childhood Experiences (ACEs).
+These include abuse and neglect such as physical, emotional, or sexual abuse and any type of household disfunction such as violence in the home, alcoholism, drug abuse, divorce, and mental illness.
 Children's brains develop all throughout childhood and into their young adult years.
-Trauma that repeatedly occurs during childhood affects brain development, because the brain goes into a state of "fight, flight, or freeze" to protect the child's body through repeated traumas.
+Any kind of trauma that repeatedly occurs during childhood affects brain development, because the brain goes into a state of "fight, flight, or freeze" to protect the child's body through repeated traumas.
+Children aged five and younger are especially susceptible because this is the age that they are developing most rapidly.

 The results can be devastating for children.
 Children with developmental trauma disorder typically have symptoms of PTSD and a host of additional symptoms like affect dysregulation, mood regulation, anger, aggression, self-injury, and suicidal ideations.
-Changes in the brain affect children's development and their ability to attach to adult caregivers.
+Changes in the brain affect children's development and their ability to attach and trust their adult caregivers.
+In a study done by Kaiser Permanente and the Centers for Disease Control found that almost a third of those who had developmental trauma disorder-related symptoms as adults had a parent or caregiver in the home that abused alcohol or drugs and 26% of them were exposed to some type of physical abuse.

 Lack of Trust in Adults Leads to the Need for Control